microsoft/vscode-docs/docs/python/debugging.md

     #ptvsd.wait_for_attach()
     ```

-1. Local computer: switch to Debug View in VS Code, select the **Python: Attach** configuration, then select the settings (gear) icon to open `launch.json` to that configuration.
+1. Local computer: switch to Debug View in VS Code, select the **Python: Attach** configuration, and select the settings (gear) icon to open `launch.json` to that configuration.

-1. Local computer: Modify the configuration so that `remoteRoot` provide the location of the program on the remote computer's file system.
+1. Local computer: Modify the configuration so that `remoteRoot` provides the location of the program on the remote computer's file system.
 Also modify `host` and `port` to match the values in the `ptvsd.enable_attach` call added to the source code, except that you need to use the remote computer's public IP address for `host`.
 You might also change `name` to specifically identify the configuration.
 For example:

     ```js
     {